vatplanner/dataformats-vatsim-public/README.md

 ## Current API State

-API is currently not stable and may change without notice.
-Restructuring of the whole project is currently pending (#18).
-A stable release should be expected after restructuring is complete; `0.1-pre`-releases are published prior to that.
+In theory, the API is currently not stable and may change without notice.
+Restructuring of the whole project is still pending (#18).
+However, it has been in the current state for so long, that it no longer makes sense to delay proper releases to some uncertain date, especially with only occasional work on this library.

-**Privacy filter was under construction and is now deprecated as it requires a major rework due to JSON format introduction.
+**Please keep in mind that the privacy filter was under construction and is now deprecated as it requires a major rework due to JSON format introduction.
 It should not be used in current state.**

 ## Examples and Development Tools